microsoft/moaw/workshops/serverless-overview/workshop.md

 # 4. Build the Web App
 npm run swa:build

-# 5. Rebuild the API if the instruction above fails to do it
-cd api
-npm install
-npm run build

-# 6. Deploy the web app code into the Static Web App
+# 5. Deploy the web app code into the Static Web App
 # Replace <resource-group> with the name of your resource group
 # Back to the root repository
-cd ..
 npm run swa:deploy -- \
   --resource-group <resource-group> \
   --app-name <unique-web-app-name>